enp6s0/DSPgate/readme.md

 }
 ```

-> Note: selecting channel 0 has the effect of un-selecting an option (set selection to none)
+> Selecting channel 0 has the effect of un-selecting an option (set selection to none)

-> Note: to select a channel, `selected` can also be labels (first match will be used), although it's probably better to just use numerical indices
+> To select a channel, `selected` can also be labels (first match will be used), although it's probably better to just use numerical indices

-> Note: input levels can be configured in two ways as shown, either directly or as a nested `current` item that matches the output data format
+> Input levels can be configured in two ways as shown, either directly or as a nested `current` item that matches the output data format

 ### License
 Copyright 2025 @enp6s0